nmathew1610/MVS_QA/README.md

 7. **Start Automating**:
    Write your test scripts using Selenium and the TestNG framework.
 You can use various Selenium methods and TestNG annotations to structure and run your tests.

+8. **Executing the Script**:
+   To execute or run the automated script .Open Terminal and navigate to our workspace and type the command "mvn test -Dtest=selenium_testng.testSearch"

 Remember to organize your code, use meaningful comments, and follow best practices for automation testing.
 This will help you create maintainable and efficient automated test scripts.

 By following these steps, you'll be able to set up your project, install necessary dependencies, and start automating test scenarios using Selenium and TestNG in the Eclipse IDE.